WVU's season lies with 'perfectionist' Stevenson

 It is a simple question, with no simple answer.

-He is a person who can be happy and unhappy at the same time, a Dr. Jeckyl/Mr. Hyde persona whose very existence is reliant on what happens on the basketball court.
+He is a person who can be happy and unhappy at the same time, a Dr. Jekyll/Mr. Hyde persona whose very existence is reliant on what happens on the basketball court.

-After he went off for a career high 34 points, his second 30-plus performance in 11 days, (or, if you prefer, three games) he offered his own view from the inside out.
-He had been asked about whether his feelings after a game like this one were as high as they were low when losing the previous game to at TCU.
+After he went off for a career high 34 points last Saturday against Oklahoma, his second 30-plus performance in 11 days, (or, if you prefer, three games) he offered his own view from the inside out.
+He had been asked about whether his feelings after a game like this one were as high as they were low when losing the previous game at TCU.

-"See, that's what's wrong with me," Stevenson answered.
-"I have a career high and I'm like 'I could've had 50.
-That's how it goes.'"
+“See, that’s what’s wrong with me,” Stevenson said.
+“I have a career high and I’m like ‘I could’ve had 50.
+That’s how it goes.’”

 Stevenson says that’s ego talking.
 In fact, it is a far different part of his persona speaking out.